January 14, 2026

 Key takeaways

-• Refrigeration accounts for up to 40% of a brewery’s electricity use, making efficiency a top cost-saving opportunity
+• Refrigeration accounts for roughly 40% of a brewery’s electricity use, making efficiency a top cost-saving opportunity

 • System selection and sizing should align with production volume, ambient conditions, and expansion plans